 Taking its key themes as prevention and remembrance, its goals are:

 - To provide an opportunity for people to publicly mourn for loved ones, some for the first time, without feeling guilt or shame.

-- To include the greatest number of people in Overdose Awareness Day events, and encourage non-denominational involvement.
+- To include the greatest number of people in International Overdose Awareness Day events, and encourage non-denominational involvement.

 - To give community members information about the issue of fatal and non fatal overdose.

 - To send a strong message to current and former drug users that they are valued.

 - To stimulate discussion about overdose prevention and drug policy.